TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/MenuHierarchy.rst

 *Note:* What we call "headlines" here is called "sections" in reST-jargon, see :ref:`Headlines-and-sections`.

-File structure and menu structure
+File Structure and Menu Structure
 =================================

 Typically, toctree is used in the following way, where each toplevel file `Index.rst`